Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_rule.md

 Optional:

 - `always` (Boolean) Add the Access-Control-Allow-Origin header to the response regardless of the HTTP response status code.
 Allowed values are "true" or "false".
 If set to "false", the header is only added to the responses with HTTP 200, 201, 204, 206, 301, 302, 303, 304, 307, or 308 response status codes.
 - `enabled` (Boolean) Enable or disable the option.
 Allowed values are "true" or "false".

-<a id="nestedblock--options--country_acl"></a>
-### Nested Schema for `options.country_acl`

-Required:

-- `excepted_values` (Set of String) Add the list of countries according to ISO-3166-1.
-- `policy_type` (String) Set the policy type.
-Allowed values are "allow" or "deny".
-The policy allows or denies access to content from all countries except those specified in the "excepted_values" field.

-Optional:

-- `enabled` (Boolean) Enable or disable the option.
-Allowed values are "true" or "false".